TSEG6/MM-Recomp-Difficulty-Mod/README.md

 This is a mod that allows you to make the game more difficult by buffing all the enemies in the game.

-There are three difficulty modes:
+There are two difficulty modes:

-- Easy: Vanilla
 - Normal: Slight Buffs
 - Hard: Harder Buffs & possibly bonus changes